jcdarwin/readk.it/README.md

     grunt

-This will create a <code>dist</code> directory, inside of which you'll find the Readk.it Manifesto codetree ready to be zipped into an EPUB file.Grunt performs the following tasks:
+This will create a <code>dist</code> directory, inside of which you'll find two versions of the Readk.it Manifesto codetree and EPUB file: a development version with all files unconcatenated and unminified, and a production version which is optimised for performance.
+Grunt performs the following tasks:

 * compiling the SASS code into CSS
 * assembling only the files that actually needs to be in the EPUB
-* checking for consistency
+* checking the JavaScript files for consistency
+* zipping the files up into an EPUB
+* running a web server so that you can view your publication in a browser by navigating to <code>http://localhost:8000/OEBPS/readk.it/</code>

+Note that the actual Readk.it Manifesto content is not optimised; this is intentional in order to preserve the sanity of future production staff who have to work with the EPUB content files to produce a new version.
+Although not ideal, it often happens that production staff only have recourse to the published files when producing the next version of content, say because the original source files have been lost, are not available, or are obsolete.

 ###<a id="library"></a>Library mode
 Library mode is as easy to setup as single-publication mode: